 Gut-Brain Health – What Neuroscientists Are Calling “A Paradigm Shift”

-The trillions of microbes that inhabit your body are collectively called the microbiome.
+Scientists call the trillions of microbes that inhabit your body the microbiome.

-The microbiome has shown that its influence extends far beyond the gut, all the way to the brain.
+The microbiome extends its influence to the brain.

-Not to be outdone, last November members of the Society for Neuroscience (SFN) held a symposium titled Gut Microbes and the Brain: Paradigm Shift in Neuroscience.
-A summary paper of emerging topics covered in the symposium has been published that claims that
+In November 2014, members of the Society for Neuroscience (SFN) held a symposium titled Gut Microbes and the Brain: Paradigm Shift in Neuroscience.
+A summary paper of emerging topics covered in the symposium claimed,

 “…the discovery and the explosive progress in the characterisation of the gut microbiome have initiated a paradigm shift in medicine and neuroscience.”

-These findings have resulted in speculation that alterations in the gut microbiome may play a pathophysiological role in human brain diseases, including:
+The findings resulted in speculation that alterations in the gut microbiome played a pathophysiological role in human brain diseases, including:

 • autism spectrum disorder